Skip to content

 Association des Sections Internationales Britanniques et Anglophones

-ASIBA is a not-for-profit association which supports the British version of the Baccalauréat Français International (BFI), a unique bilingual and bicultural school-leaving qualification run in partnership between the French Education Ministry and Cambridge International..
+ASIBA is a not-for-profit association which supports the British version of the Baccalauréat Français International (BFI), a unique bilingual and bicultural school-leaving qualification run in partnership between the French Education Ministry and OxfordAQA, itself a partnership between AQA, the largest and most popular of all UK examination boards, and Oxford University Press (OUP), a department of the University of Oxford.

 Upcoming Masterclasses